apache/brpc/docs/cn/new_protocol.md

     PROTOCOL_DISP_IDL = 20;            // Client side only
     PROTOCOL_ERSDA_CLIENT = 21;        // Client side only
     PROTOCOL_UBRPC_MCPACK2 = 22;       // Client side only
+    // Reserve special protocol for cds-agent, which depends on FIFO right now PROTOCOL_CDS_AGENT = 23;           // Client side only PROTOCOL_ESP = 24;                 // Client side only
+    PROTOCOL_THRIFT = 25;              // Server side only
 }
 ```
 ## 实现回调